Documentation

 }Output

-Found 2 skills for this project: 1. **Brand Voice** (`brand-voice`) — Brand — v2 Install path: `.claude/skills/brand-voice/SKILL.md` 2. **Accessibility Checklist** (`a11y-checklist`) — Accessibility — v1 Install path: `.claude/skills/a11y-checklist/SKILL.md` Use `install_skill` with the skill slug to get the full content.
+Found 2 skills for this project: 1. **Brand Voice** (`brand-voice`) — Brand — v2 Install path: `.agents/skills/brand-voice/SKILL.md` 2. **Accessibility Checklist** (`a11y-checklist`) — Accessibility — v1 Install path: `.agents/skills/a11y-checklist/SKILL.md` Use `install_skill` with the skill slug to get the full content.

 install_skill